 - Balance problems

-Treatment depends on the size and growth rate of the tumor and may include:
+Treatment depends on the size and growth rate of the tumour and may include:

 - Monitoring with regular MRI scans